KEO-cls-eedi/specification/doc/clseedi.md

 ### Demands

-The forecast for power demands (consumption/production) from the local device in terms of the EEBUS use case "PODF".
+The forecast for power demands (consumption/production) from the local device in terms of the EEBUS use case PODF.

 ```
 {